wmde/wikibase-release-pipeline/docs/images/opensearch/README.md

 ## Versioning

 This image uses the shared WBS image tag format.
-See [Wikibase Suite image versioning](https://github.com/wmde/wikibase-release-pipeline/blob/main/docs/images/versioning.md).
+See [Versions](https://github.com/wmde/wikibase-release-pipeline/blob/main/docs/versions.md).

 In addition to the standard tags, this image also publishes a tag that includes the bundled OpenSearch version.